ddiederen/p1mon-django/README.md

 4. Visit your testserver at <ip_address>:8000 or localhost:8000 (web browser).

+5. Upgrades (optional)
-5. Deploy the webserver properly (e.g. nginx + uwsgi)
+- Deploy the webserver properly (e.g. nginx + uwsgi)
+- Replace the SQLite databases with postgreSQL databases - since eventually the databases may become a bit large for SQLite.

 # Development
 Enjoy!